yaredwb/GeoSimAI-IO/docs/index.md

   <div class="next-video nav-arrow" style="right: -50px;">&rsaquo;</div>
 </div>

-### Commercial Software
+### AI Agents for Commercial Software

-Demos related to commerical software are for internal use only at the moment.
+Demos related to agents for commerical software are for internal use only at the moment.

 <style>
   .nav-arrow {